Annie Zaleski: Books

-Her upcoming books for 2025 include Beyoncé: The Stories Behind the Songs.
-She is also working on a book about Stevie Nicks.
+Her upcoming books for 2026 include a book about Dolly Parton.
 Other projects include the book Why the B-52s Matter for University of Texas Press.

 Personal life

 Zaleski grew up with her parents and brother near Cleveland, Ohio.
-She attended Rocky River High School and then Harvard University from 1998 to 2002 where she wrote for the Harvard Crimson and was a DJ on the college's radio station.
+She attended Rocky River High School and then Harvard University from 1998 to 2002, where she wrote for The Harvard Crimson and was a DJ on the college's radio station.
 She graduated from Harvard with a bachelor's degree in English.
 She collects records and is on the board of directors for Lake Erie Ink.

 Zaleski married Matt Wardlaw, who is also a music journalist and radio personality, in July 2013.